OpenDMA/opendma-spec/OpenDMA-Spec.md

 The OpenDMA enforces some constraints on the simple object model for type safety and reflection.

-#### §6 Reflection
+#### §6 Basic object constraints

+The following constraints apply to all objects in the OpenDMA object model.

+##### §6.1 Reflection

 Every object must have at least a single valued property (§3) with the qualified name \[“opendma.org”, “Class”\].
 This property is a reference property (§2.2) that has to contain a reference to a *valid class object* (§8.3).
-The value must not be null.
+The property “IsInstantiable” of that valid class object must be true.

 The properties of every object must exactly match in number, data type, cardinality and nullability the *effective property list* (§10) defined by this valid class object.
-A reference property *x* (§2.2) must only contain references to objects whose “Class” Property contains a reference to a class info object that is or extends (§8.4) the class info object referenced by the “ReferenceClass” property of *x*’s property info object (§9)
+A reference property *x* (§2.2) must only contain references to objects whose “Class” Property contains a reference to a class info object that is or extends (§8.4) the class info object referenced by the “ReferenceClass” property of *x*’s property info object (§9).

+##### §6.2 Identification

+Every object must have at least a single valued String property (§3) with the qualified name \[“opendma.org”, “Id”\].
+This property contains the String representation of the unique object identifier as defined in §4.

 #### §7 Class info object

 A *class info object* is an object with at least theses properties:

-1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6, not null
+1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6.1, not null
+2.  \[“opendma.org”, “Id”\], single value, String, as defined in §6.2, not null
-2.  \[“opendma.org”, “Name”\], single value, String, not null
+3.  \[“opendma.org”, “Name”\], single value, String, not null
-3.  \[“opendma.org”, “NameQualifier”\], single value, String
+4.  \[“opendma.org”, “NameQualifier”\], single value, String
+5.  \[“opendma.org”, “DisplayName”\], single value, String, not null
-4.  \[“opendma.org”, “Parent”\], single value, Reference to a valid class object (§8.3), not null
+6.  \[“opendma.org”, “Parent”\], single value, Reference to a valid class object (§8.3), not null
-5.  \[“opendma.org”, “Aspects”\], multi value, Reference to valid aspect objects (§8.4), not null
+7.  \[“opendma.org”, “Aspects”\], multi value, Reference to valid aspect objects (§8.4), not null
-6.  \[“opendma.org”, “DisplayName”\], single value, String, not null
-7.  \[“opendma.org”, “Properties”\], multi value, Reference to property info objects (§9)
+8.  \[“opendma.org”, “DeclaredProperties”\], multi value, Reference to property info objects (§9)
+9.  \[“opendma.org”, “IsInstantiable”\], single value, Boolean, not null
+10. \[“opendma.org”, “IsHidden”\], single value, Boolean, not null
+11. \[“opendma.org”, “IsSystem”\], single value, Boolean, not null
-8.  \[“opendma.org”, ”SubClasses”\], multi value, Reference to a class info objects
+12. \[“opendma.org”, ”SubClasses”\], multi value, Reference to a class info objects

 These constraints apply to the properties:

 - The restrictions of the “Parent” Property are defined in §8.

-- All property info objects (§9) referenced in the “Properties” property must be unique in the list of effective properties (§10) of this class regarding the tuple (”NameQualifier”,”Name”).
+- All property info objects (§9) referenced in the “DeclaredProperties” property must be unique in the list of effective properties (§10) of this class regarding the tuple (”NameQualifier”,”Name”).
 This implies that (a) no qualified property name may be used twice in this list and (b) no qualified property name already used by a parent class or an aspect class may be reused.
 Properties can not be overwritten.
+  **TODO: Reference properties should be allowed to narrow the reference class**

 - The tuple (”NameQualifier”,”Name”) of this object must be unique across all class info objects in the same context (§4)